Hemanthi16/email-spam-detection/README.md

-# 🎓 Student Performance Prediction
+# 📧 Email Spam Detection System

 ## 🚀 Overview
-This project predicts student marks based on study hours using Machine Learning.
+This project classifies emails/messages as SPAM or NOT SPAM using Machine Learning.

 ---